bhavesh1129/Enhanced-Auth-API--Assignment/README.md

   The application includes rate limiting based on IP using Express.js middleware.
 We made a separate middleware in the Middleware section for this purpose.

 - #### Deployment:
-  The Node.js application is deployed on Render.
+  The Node.js application is deployed on Railway cloud hosting platform.
 The deployment link is [Voosh Backend Assignment](https://voosh-auth-api-assignment-bhavesh1129.up.railway.app).